 Both of these cars feature the all-wheel-drive dual motor configuration.
 As is the case with any Tesla in the range, it is also possible to add plenty of additional cost to your final order via a selection of options.

-Both cars have been subject to significant wait times, but Tesla appears to have picked up the slack.
+Both cars have been subject to significant wait times in the past, but Tesla appears to have picked up the slack.
 Both cars were the worst-affected Teslas, but the automaker has managed to shorten your wait for both cars down to just a couple of months.

 Tesla Model X vs. Tesla Model Y: Design and interior

 Tesla carries out regular tweaks to its range and even though the Tesla Model Y is a newish model it too had something of a mild refresh recently.
 Though relatively minor, newer models are carrying the likes of auto-dimming mirrors as also seen in its Model 3 refresh.